ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 2.md

 Sloane is breathing deeply only minutes later, her legs splayed out like her arms,  but sleep doesn't find Dain the way he thought it would.
 Instead, blood finds his nether regions and keep him up while he tucks away his erection, hiding it under his palm underneath the waistband of his sleeping pants.

-Time passes relentlessly and Cath comes alive in their bond at some point.
+Time passes relentlessly and Cath comes alive, perturbed at the time and that Dain is still restlessly awake.

-*"Do what you usually do."* his dragon advises—as if whipping out his dick and beating it with her sound asleep next to him was normal.
+*"Do what you usually do."* his dragon advises nonchalantly.

 *"Are you insane?
-She's right next to me."*

-Cath grunts.
+She's right next to me."* Dain guffaws silently, hands shaking; he's sure it's some sort of crime to get off while a person sleeps unbeknownst just a foot away.

-*"Sounds like a you promblem; formation in four hours."*
+Cath grunts, *"Sounds like a you problem; formation in four hours."*

 *"Perfect.
-Four hours to contemplate what a shit advisor you are."*
+That's four hours to contemplate what a shit advisor you are."*

 Dain can practically taste Cath's smug satisfaction through the bond.